 It’s good to be king.
 Wait, maybe.
 I think maybe I’m just like a little bizarre little person who walks back and forth.
 Whatever, you know, but… Terry A. Davis

-A collection of projects, experiments and fun stuff I’ve worked on (or contributed to) during the past few years.
-Some are simple, some are more complex, much like the ordinary humanoid.
+A collection of public projects, experiments and fun stuff I’ve worked on (or contributed to) during the past few years.

 A list of my personal software projects, if it can be downloaded as a zip archive, it’s in this section.

 Koumori 蝙蝠 is a lightweight yet powerful web browser which runs just as well on little embedded computers named for delicious pastries as it does on beefy machines with a core temperature exceeding that of planet earth.
 And it looks good doing that, too.
 Oh, and of course it’s free software.
 Koumori is a fork of Midori 9.0 with additional features, mainly because the original Midori is dead (website doesn’t exist, the name has been taken by the Astian Foundation and used for a DuckDuckGo web browser fork).

 ProteinMusic is a Java program converting DNA sequences into music.
 The original idea for this project came from Ross D. King at the University of Wales, Aberystwyth and Colin G. Angus from the Shamen.
 They developed a program written in C on an Apple Mac together with a MIDI connection to a synthesizer in 1996.